Pantheonix/Asgard/README.md

     ```

 3. **Copy the `envs-template` folder** locally and rename it to `envs` (keep in mind to update the `.env` files with your own secrets).

-4. **Copy the `docker-compose.ucv.yaml` file** locally into the same folder as the envs and rename it to `docker-compose.yaml`.
+4. **Copy the `odin-gateway/https/https.config` file** locally and use the following openssl commands to generate the necessary certificates:

-5. **Pull the latest images** from the Docker Hub:
     ```bash
+    openssl req -config https.config -new -out csr.pem

+    openssl x509 -req -days 365 -extfile https.config -extensions v3_req -in csr.pem -signkey key.pem -out https.crt
+    ```
+   After generating the pair of certificates for both the frontend and backend, copy them (*csr.pem, key.pem, https.crt*) into the `envs/certs/asgard`, respectively `envs/certs/midgard` folders.

+5. **Copy the `docker-compose.ucv.yaml` file** locally into the same folder as the envs and rename it to `docker-compose.yaml`.

+6. **Pull the latest images** from the Docker Hub:
+    ```bash
     docker-compose --profile pantheonix pull
     ```

-6. Run the following command to **start the Pantheonix cluster** (the Midgard frontend is also included as a service, so you don't need to start it separately):
+7. Run the following command to **start the Pantheonix cluster** (the Midgard frontend is also included as a service, so you don't need to start it separately):
     ```bash
     docker-compose --profile pantheonix up -d
     ```

-7. Access the Midgard frontend at `https://localhost:10000` and the Asgard backend at `https://localhost`.
+8. Access the Midgard frontend at `https://localhost:10000` and the Asgard backend at `https://localhost`.

 ## Technologies